silakironji/Stitchy-Maps/replit.md

-# Drone Image Stitcher
+# Drone Image Stitcher & NDVI Analyzer

 ## Overview

 This is a Streamlit-based web application that allows users to upload multiple drone images and stitch them together to create cohesive maps using advanced computer vision algorithms.
-The application leverages OpenCV for image processing and provides an intuitive interface for configuring stitching parameters.
+The application also includes comprehensive NDVI (Normalized Difference Vegetation Index) analysis capabilities for vegetation health monitoring.
+The application leverages OpenCV for image processing, matplotlib for NDVI visualization, and provides an intuitive tabbed interface for both stitching and analysis features.

 ## User Preferences